-The specific risks identified within the Pension Fund risk register as at March 2020 were:
+The specific risks identified within the Pension Fund risk register as at March 2021 were:

 - 1. Fund assets fail to deliver returns in line with the anticipated returns underpinning valuation of liabilities over the long-term - 2.
 Inappropriate long-term investment strategy - 3.
-Active investment manager under-performance relative to benchmark

-- 4. Pay and price inflation significantly more than anticipated impacting the ability for employers to afford contributions Pensioners living longer - 5.
-Inflation significantly more than anticipated - 6.
-Pensioners living longer. - 7.
-Poor Performance of Outsourced Administrator leading to poor quality information supplied to both members and the Fund Actuary - 8.
-Failure to invest in appropriate investment vehicles as a result of MiFID II (legislative framework instituted by the European Union (EU) to regulate financial markets in the bloc and improve protections for investors) regulations in place from 3 January 2018 - 9.
-Cyber Security Pension schemes hold large amounts of personal data and assets which can make them a target for fraudsters and criminals - 10.
-Climate Change Risk of financial loss through climate change impacts - 11.
-Portfolio liquidity risk of failure to liquidate assets or meet drawdown calls - 12.
-Failure of the pool in management of funds / access to funds - 13.
-Change in ownership/business model of KPMG Investment Advisors to the Fund - 14.
-Threat of COVID 19 to Business Continuity
+Active investment manager under-performance relative to benchmark - 4.
+Pay and price inflation significantly more than anticipated impacting the ability for employers to afford contributions Pensioners living longer - 5.
+Pensioners living longer. - 6.
+Poor Performance of Outsourced Administrator leading to poor quality information supplied to both members and the Fund Actuary - 7.
+Risk of disruption to the delivery of pensions administration services and systems and data integrity during the transfer of administration services - 8.
+Cyber Security Pension schemes hold large amounts of personal data and assets which can make them a target for fraudsters and criminals - 9.
+ESG Risk of financial loss through the negative impact of ESG matters - 10.
+Portfolio Liquidity risk of failure to liquidate assets or meet drawdown calls - 11.
+Failure of the pool in management of funds / access to funds - 12.
+Threat of COVID 19 to Business Continuity - 13.
+Failure of the Fund's governance to comply with statutory requirements and/or The Pension Regulator expectations including: